nasa/harmony-trajectory-subsetter/README.md

         }
     ]
 ```
-**Temporal subsetting issue**: VScode mysteriously converts the `--start` and `--stop` arguments to `YYYY/MM/DD HH:MM:SS`.
+**Temporal subsetting issue**: VScode mysteriously converts the `--start` and `--end` arguments to `YYYY/MM/DD HH:MM:SS`.
 To work around this, note the addition of single quotes within the time arguments in `launch.json`, and go to `Subset.cpp` and add these two lines of code in the temporal argument processing section. <br>
 **BEWARE**: You must remember to delete these two lines before committing.
 ```
 startString = variables_map["start"].as<std::string>();